-On behalf of Ontario and Quebec-based investors, only.
+On behalf of Québec-based investors, only.

-In addition to containing aforementioned misrepresentation, VW’s disclosure documents stressed that its investment quality was not measured solely on the basis of units sold or financial performance, but rather, included all areas of the Company such as being “more environmentally friendly” and “sustainable mobility” by being the first automaker to commit to cutting NO2 emissions.
+In addition to containing the aforementioned misrepresentation, VW’s disclosure documents stressed that its investment quality was not measured solely on the basis of units sold or financial performance, but rather, included all areas of the Company such as being “more environmentally friendly” and “sustainable mobility” by being the first automaker to commit to cutting NO2 emissions.

-On September 18, 2015, the United States’ Environmental Protection Agency (hereafter “EPA”) and the California Air Resources Board (hereafter “CARB”) publicly issued letters indicating that VW admitted to systematically defrauding investors and the public for years by deliberately cheating U.S. emission tests and making its diesel vehicles appear cleaner than they actually were.
+On September 18, 2015, the United States’ Environmental Protection Agency (hereafter “EPA”) and the California Air Resources Board (hereafter “CARB”) publicly issued letters indicating that VW had admitted to systematically defrauding investors and the public for years by deliberately cheating U.S. emission tests and making its diesel vehicles appear cleaner than they actually were.
 Subsequently, a VW executive admitted to the United States Congress that on May 15, 2014 (or more than 16 months prior to the EPA and CARB making public Volkswagen’s actions), he had been informed that VW’s vehicles did not meet governing emissions standards and that the defeat device software had also been secretly installed on diesel-powered vehicles for the European market.

 Claim or Motion for Authorization issued: December 22, 2016